MarcialRosales/rabbitmq-partitioning-with-cloud-stream/README.md

 ## Configuring Producers

-We need to tell producers which is the partition key to used.
-A domain event usually has a partition key so that it ends up in the same partition with related messages.
+We need to tell producers which is the partition key to use.
+In our particular case, the partition key is the account id the trade belongs to.
 This can be configured into ways:

 - One way is to define an SpEL expression that when evaluated against the outgoing message it returns the value to partition.
 This expression is configured in the property  `spring.cloud.stream.bindings.<channel_name>.producer.partitionKeyExpression`
 - Another way is to define our own custom logic and create an instance of that logic and expose it as a @Bean.
 We set the name of the @bean in `spring.cloud.stream.bindings.<channel_name>.producer.partitionKeyExtractorName`